harrymkt/hguinav/demo/content/docs/params/frontmadder.md

 ## pagesize
 A string that controls the pagination size.
 This is useful in section where the blog templates or content type is used to control per-section pagination size.

+## search
+bool: Toggles search for this specific page.
+Defaults to what it is set in the search configuration.